How To Participate

 This will be a full, virtual session for a total of 13 weeks!

 UC-VEG (Umpqua Community Veg Education Group) presents the weekly Lifestyle & Nutrition Course.
 A team of facilitators, representing a diverse array of medical and professional backgrounds, serve as your guides on your journey through the Lifestyle & Nutrition Course, with guest presenters joining in occasionally from around and outside the county.

 The course outline includes: disease prevention, living a healthy lifestyle, nutrition, movement and exercise, avoidance of chemicals and toxins, the greater impacts of our dietary choices, mindfulness and learning how to view and manage stress and vulnerability and lasting happiness.

 Thursdays from 5:30-7:30 pm

-*Though the Lifestyle & Nutrition Course is not linked with the Seventh Day Adventist Church, UC-VEG is honored to have the support of SDA and accesses to a wonderful venue, and recognizes the parallels that THIP shares with many of the traditional SDA lifestyle choices.
+Though the Lifestyle & Nutrition Course is not linked with the Seventh Day Adventist Church, UC-VEG is honored to have the support of SDA and accesses to a wonderful venue when classes are in-person, and recognizes the parallels that THIP shares with many of the traditional SDA lifestyle choices.